jeffrey31033/sales_analysis/README.md

 	  ON c.CustomerID = o.CustomerID) AS sub2
 ON sub1.orderID = sub2.orderID
 JOIN (SELECT s.OrderID,
-             ROUND(SUM(CASE WHEN categoryName = 'Beverages' THEN subtotal ELSE 0 END),2) AS RevenueInBeverages,
+             ROUND(SUM(CASE WHEN categoryName = 'Beverages' THEN subtotal ELSE 0 END),2) AS SalesInBeverages,
-			 ROUND(SUM(CASE WHEN CategoryName = 'Condiments' THEN subtotal ELSE 0 END),2) AS RevenueInCondiments,
+			 ROUND(SUM(CASE WHEN CategoryName = 'Condiments' THEN subtotal ELSE 0 END),2) AS SalesInCondiments,
-			 ROUND(SUM(CASE WHEN CategoryName = 'Confections' THEN subtotal ELSE 0 END),2) AS RevenueInConfections,
+			 ROUND(SUM(CASE WHEN CategoryName = 'Confections' THEN subtotal ELSE 0 END),2) AS SalesInConfections,
-			 ROUND(SUM(CASE WHEN CategoryName = 'Dairy Products' THEN subtotal ELSE 0 END),2) AS RevenueInDairyProducts,
+			 ROUND(SUM(CASE WHEN CategoryName = 'Dairy Products' THEN subtotal ELSE 0 END),2) AS SalesInDairyProducts,
-			 ROUND(SUM(CASE WHEN CategoryName = 'Grains/Cereals' THEN subtotal ELSE 0 END),2) AS RevenueInGrainsAndCereals,
+			 ROUND(SUM(CASE WHEN CategoryName = 'Grains/Cereals' THEN subtotal ELSE 0 END),2) AS SalesInGrainsAndCereals,
-			 ROUND(SUM(CASE WHEN CategoryName = 'Meat/Poultry' THEN subtotal ELSE 0 END),2) RevenueInMeatAndPoultry,
+			 ROUND(SUM(CASE WHEN CategoryName = 'Meat/Poultry' THEN subtotal ELSE 0 END),2) SalesInMeatAndPoultry,
-			 ROUND(SUM(CASE WHEN CategoryName = 'Produce' THEN subtotal ELSE 0 END),2) AS RevenueInProduce,
+			 ROUND(SUM(CASE WHEN CategoryName = 'Produce' THEN subtotal ELSE 0 END),2) AS SalesInProduce,
-		     ROUND(SUM(CASE WHEN CategoryName = 'Seafood' THEN subtotal ELSE 0 END),2) AS RevenueInSeafood
+		     ROUND(SUM(CASE WHEN CategoryName = 'Seafood' THEN subtotal ELSE 0 END),2) AS SalesInSeafood
 FROM (SELECT o.OrderID, c.CategoryName , SUM(od.UnitPrice * (1 - od.Discount) * od.Quantity) AS subtotal
       FROM orders AS o
       JOIN order_details AS od